-Validate command in the policy editor.
+Validate command in the Policy Editor.

-The following tasks show how to validate and analyze policies.
+The following tasks show how to validate and analyze Policies.

-Perform an audit that identifies the resources in the cluster that violate a given policy.
+- Perform an audit that identifies the resources in the cluster that violate a given Policy.

-- Replay past decisions during validation enables you to see how a new policy that has not yet been enforced would result in different decisions than those that were made in the past.
+- Replay past decisions during validation enables you to see how a new Policy that has not yet been enforced would result in different decisions than those that were made in the past.

-- Reviewed the policy validation results.
+- Review the Policy validation results.

-If a policy is published with monitoring enabled, then Styra periodically searches through all the resources on your cluster and finds a list of resources that violate the current policy.
+If a policy is published with monitoring enabled, Styra periodically searches through all the resources on your cluster and finds a list of resources that violate the current policy.